Georgia–South Ossetia border: History

+After fierce South Ossetia war in the immediate aftermath of the dissolution of the Soviet Union, a ceasefire was signed in 1992, leaving the territory of the former South Ossetia AO divided between Ossetian and Georgian held areas.
+The Russo-Georgian War in 2008 and Georgia's defeat led to the expansion of Ossetian control to the full territory of the former South Ossetia AO.

 Following the war Russia recognised the independence of both South Ossetia and Abkhazia.
 Since 2009 Russian and Ossetian troops have begun unilaterally demarcating the Georgia–South Ossetia border on the ground with fences and signs, in a process known as 'borderization'.
 Georgia rejects the process as illegal, and is especially concerned as it claims that the border is being extended beyond the boundaries of the former South Ossetian Autonomous Oblast and into Georgia 'proper'.
 The process has also been criticised as it has divided local people from their lands which fall on the 'wrong' side of the line, and the increased militarisation has impeded cross-border movement.